 Your sense of balance relies on a series of signals to your brain from several organs and structures in your body, specifically your eyes, ears, and the muscles and touch sensors in your legs.
 The part of the ear that assists in balance is known as the vestibular apparatus, or the labyrinth, a maze-like structure in your inner ear made of bone and soft tissue.
-This system is adjacent to the cochlea, the organ of hearing.
+This balance organ is adjacent to the cochlea, the organ of hearing.

 Within the labyrinth are structures known as semicircular canals.
 The semicircular canals contain three fluid-filled ducts, which form loops arranged roughly at right angles to one another.
 They tell your brain when your head rotates.
 Inside each canal is a gelatin-like structure called the cupula stretched like a thick sail that blocks off one end of each canal.
 The cupula sits on a cluster of sensory hair cells.
 Each hair cell has tiny, thin extensions called stereocilia that protrude into the cupula.

 When you turn your head, fluid inside the semicircular canals moves, causing the cupulae to flex or billow like sails in the wind, which in turn bends the stereocilia.
 This bending creates a nerve signal that is sent to your brain to tell it which way your head has turned.

 Between the semicircular canals and the cochlea lie two otolithic organs: fluid-filled pouches called the utricle and the saccule.
 These organs tell your brain the position of your head with respect to gravity, such as whether you are sitting up, leaning back, or lying down, as well as any direction your head might be moving, such as side to side, up or down, forward or backward.